-When the fit is highly elliptical and when this is undesirable, the option -circular-beam can be added, which constrains the fit to come up with a circular beam.
-This generally improves the esthetics of produced images and does not change the flux scale, but it might of course give a false sense of a circular beam.
+When the fit is highly elliptical and when this is undesirable, the option -circular-beam can be added.
+This constrains the fit to be circular.
+When forcing a circular beam, WSClean makes still sure that the resulting flux scale of restored sources is correct.
+This may improve the esthetics of produced images, but it might of course give a false sense of a circular beam.

 - In WSClean 2.6, the option -beam-fitting-size was added.
 It sets the box size to be used during the fit.
-If the beam that is fitted is not what you can expect, you can try changing this value.
-It seems that in particular lowering the value to 1-3 can sometimes solve certain issues. - In WSClean 2.5, an improved fit for small and forced circular beams was added.
+If the beam that is fitted is different from what is expected, changing this value might help.
+It seems that in particular lowering the value to 1-3 can solve certain (rare) issues. - In WSClean 2.5, an improved fit for small and forced circular beams was added.